Protecting your environment

 What if I cannot save my house?

-If all else fails, protect yourself and the people around you.
-Don't try to be superman/woman in saving everything.
-Do all the preparation you can before the bushfires occur in your area, such as keeping the grass well-mown, trim branches around the lower trunk levels of trees, remove rubbish, and have a plan ready to take care of pets and other animals.
-Then assess how likely you can fight the fire on your own or with family members (and even with available fire-fighting equipment using reliable and powerful petrol-driven water pumps) if for any reason fire should still reach your house.
-Can you manage a worse-case scenario should fire go over a critical boundary on your property and embers start hitting your home?
-If not, have an evacuation plan and implement it as early as possible, well before the fire ever hits your area.
-At the end of the day, your health and the welfare of those around you are far more important than any property you may lose.
+If all else fails, protect yourself and those around you.
+Don't try to be superman/woman and save everything.
+Do what you can to prepare for bushfires in your area, such as keeping the grass well-mown, trimming branches around the lower trunks of trees, removing rubbish, and having a plan for caring of your pets and other animals.
+Then assess how likely you are to be able to fight the fire yourself or with family members (and even with available firefighting equipment using reliable and powerful petrol- or electric-driven water pumps) if for some reason the fire should still reach your home.
+Can you cope with a worst-case scenario where the fire crosses a critical boundary on your property and embers start to hit your home?
+If not, have an evacuation plan and implement it as early as possible, well before the fire reaches your area.
+At the end of the day, your health and the well-being of those around you is far more important than any property you may lose.

-If you want to minimise the emotional impact of losing your valuable possessions, we recommend that you make sure you have insured your home contents, equipment and fencing on your property, and yourself against fire with a reputable insurance company.
+If you want to minimise the emotional impact of losing your valuable possessions, we recommend that you make sure you have insured your home, you home contents, equipment and fences on your property, as well as yourself against fire with a reputable insurance company.

-Also try to protect all your most personal possessions using some kind of fire-proof system.
+You should also protect all your most personal possessions with some kind of fire-proof system.
 For example, consider purchasing a fire-proof safe to hold your most important documents.